 2nd - One hour later.
 Your goal is to be under 180.

-3rd - One hour later (or 2 hours after your glucose drink).
+3rd - One hour later (or two hours after your glucose drink).
 Your goal is to be under 155.

-4th - One hour later/3 hours after your glucose mix.
+4th - One hour later/three hours after your glucose mix.
 Your goal is to be under 140.

 Learning to Live with GD

 About a week after my positive result I had to take yet another half day off of work to attend a class where they teach you about Gestational Diabetes.
-I remember that most of the women at the meeting were similar to me (looked fairly healthy).
+I remember that most of the women at the meeting were similar to me.
+(They looked fairly healthy.)

 My Daily Menu